Symmetry of screening masses of mesons in two-flavor lattice QCD at high temperatures: Introduction

 In this work, we employ the domain-wall fermion formalism \cite{Kaplan:1992bt,Shamir:1993zy,Furman:1994ky} with an improvement proposed in Refs.\cite{Brower:2005qw,Brower:2012vk}.
 With this M\"obius domain-wall fermion, which is a good approximation of the overlap fermion \cite{Neuberger:1997fp}, we achieve a theoretically clean control of the symmetry of QCD.
-With a fixed lattice spacing $a\sim 0.075$ fm, the residual mass, which is an indicator of the explicit symmetry violation is reduced to 0.14(6) MeV.
+With a fixed lattice spacing $a\sim 0.075$ fm, the residual mass \cite{Tomiya:2016jwr}, which is an indicator of the explicit symmetry violation is reduced to 0.14(6) MeV.
 In addition, we set the quark masses so that the lightest bare quark mass $ma=0.001$ is less than the physical mass value of the up and down quarks.
 The simulated temperatures span a range $T \in [147, 330]$ MeV, which corresponds to $[0.9, 2] T_c$, where the $T_c$ is estimated from the peak of the chiral susceptibility \cite{Aoki:2024uvl}.
 The main runs are carried out with a fixed lattice size $L=32$ except for the lowest two temperatures, where the pions behave as the pseudo-Nambu-Goldstone bosons; in this case we simulate two additional volumes, $L=40$ and $48$, to control the finite volume systematics.
+While this study is carried out for a fixed lattice spacing, our lattice spacing $a\sim 0.075$ fm is at the same level of the finest lattice in the literature.
+In addition to this, our use of the M\"obius domain wall fermion introduces an automatic $\mathcal{O}(a)$ improvement over dicretization effects; while these cannot be estimated in this study, future work will be to make an extrapolation to the continuum limit.